 Can you be an Anarchist in a Solo Polyamory Relationship?

 Absolutely.
 While solo polyamory is focused on how you structure your sexual/romantic connections, relationship anarchy encompasses all people in your life.
-Because both practices are centered on autonomy, they complement each other very well.
+Because both practices are centred on autonomy, they complement each other very well.

 Related Article: HOW TO SPICE UP A RELATIONSHIP When It Gets Boring: The Ultimate Idea List